 Back home in Sweden, she has performed in a great number of chamber music venues, as well as chamber music festivals, and in Swedish Radio P2.

-Ann is also very fond of her job as assistant professor at Musikhögskolan Ingesund, Arvika, and thinks it is an honour to pass on the heritage from her own flute professors (William Bennett, Gerard Schaub, Anders Jonhäll) to next generation of young musicians.
+Ann is also very fond of her job as senior lecturer at Musikhögskolan Ingesund, Arvika, and thinks it is an honour to pass on the heritage from her own flute professors (William Bennett, Gerard Schaub, Anders Jonhäll) to next generation of young musicians.